 Water lilies produce flowers through the warmer months and will produce better when provided with a good position, ample sunlight and nutrition.
 They need at least six hours of direct sunlight a day to grow well and produce blooms.
 A planting depth of 40-60 cm in calm, still water is preferred.
 Do not place under a waterfall or water feature when constant splashing will damage the leaves and petals.
 Water lilies are heavy feeders, particularly during active growth and flowering.Use a water plant tablet fertiliser, which will provide slow release nutrients without promoting algal growth.

 Most gardeners prefer to keep the lilies in a pot, submerged into a pond or water bowl.
 This allows for easy access should the plant need to be pruned, fertilised or transplanted.
 When you first purchase your water lily it may be either a bare-rooted crown or already in a pot.
 If bare-rooted, you will need to pot it up.
 Water lilies need to be re-potted every few years as the crown and roots grow.
 This is best done in July/August when the plant is not in active growth.

 Potting Up Water Lilies

-To pot up your water lily you will need a pot larger than the root ball, regular potting mix, aquatic fertiliser tablet and some pebbles.
-Before potting up, prune off any damaged roots or leaves.
+To pot up your water lily, you will need a pot larger than the root ball, regular potting mix, aquatic fertiliser tablet and some pebbles.
+First prune off any damaged roots or leaves.
 Place a layer of pebbles at the bottom of the pot to add some weight and help prevent the pot from tipping over.
 Add the regular potting mix to the pot.
 Bury the fertiliser tablet within the soil then place the water lily on top so that the plant sits vertically and evenly.
 Fan out the roots of the plant then add some more soil so that they are just covered.
 It is important to make sure the crown of the plant is just above the soil level.